 One of my duties is to help clients realize that transformation takes time.
 As you go through this digital transformation journey, you want to be where the puck is going to be.
 You don’t want to be where the puck is.

 Of the current complaints you have, some may disappear completely over the next three years.
-So rather than investing in your current problems, invest in some of the challenges you’ll have three years from now and actually leapfrog your competition.
+So rather than invest in your current problems, invest in some of the challenges you’ll have three years from now and actually leapfrog your competition.

 Understand where your target is because it’s moving with you.